retsyx/amity/README.md

 It is assumed that this will be a dedicated device for home theater control.
 It may be possible to run Amity with other services on the same RPi but it is not supported, and is strongly discouraged.

 1. Image Raspberry Pi a 64-bit image **without** Desktop (the Lite image) on a MicroSD card.
 The best tool for this is [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
 Desktop **MUST NOT** be installed.
-2. Insert the MicroSD into the Rpi, power it on, and login via SSH, and use the console (unless configured differently, the default user created by Raspberry Pi Imager is `pi`.
+2. Insert the MicroSD into the Rpi, power it on, and login with SSH (unless configured differently, the default user created by Raspberry Pi Imager is `pi`.
 All examples will assume the user is `pi`)
 3. Copy the line below, paste it into the terminal, and press enter.
 This will perform some initial configuration of the system, and install Amity.
 It may take a while.
 Once complete, there will be a new sub directory `amity`, i.e. `/home/pi/amity`

     ```commandline